Ancestral Photos and Portrait

 Above: Catherine Burnett (Born 1853), daughter of Chief Abram B. Burnett and sister of Joseph Burnett and Mary Jane Burnett.
 She married William Dutchville Griffinstein, a German immigrant and a prominent trader with an established trade route from Topeka to New Mexico.
 He was the founder and first mayor of Wichita, Kansas.
 Catherine and William would later move to Catherine's allotment in Oklahoma, Indian Territory, and establish Burnett Town.

-A Potawatomi Holy Man and a respected Potawatomi ritual leader.
+A Potawatomi Holy Man and respected Potawatomi ritual leader.

 For additional photo of Wis-Ki-Ge-Amatyuk, please visit Wisconsin Historical Society, documented under important Potawatomi men, 1890.

-Above: Gary Wis-Ki-Ge-Amatyuk Sr. (Burnett/Wahb-No-Sah Family), son of Rhodie Rose Burnett.
+Above: Gary Wis-Ki-Ge-Amatyuk Sr. (Wahb-No-Sah/Ke-O-Ko-Mo-Quah Family).
 Fluent in the Potawatomi language and traditions and was known as a quite and humble man who followed the old ways of his people respectfully and strictly thru prayer.
 As a ritual leader, he was the carrier of ancient songs and ways handed down to him by his father, grandfather, and other elderly traditionals.

 Above: Otis Burnett, son of Abraham Lincoln Burnett.
 Abraham Lincoln Burnett was the youngest child born to Chief Abram B. Burnett in 1864.